rroethof/roethof.net/content/posts/2025/03/favorite-tech-tools-2025/index.md

 ### My Trusty Daily Driver: The Dell XPS 9530

 My current daily driver is the **Dell XPS 9530**.
 Powering it all is **Arch Linux** with the dynamic tiling window manager **Hyprland**.
 This combination provides a highly customizable and efficient environment for my tasks, which often include running virtual machines and software development.

-The Intel Core i9 processor and 32GB of RAM ensure smooth performance, and the 15.6-inch OLED display offers a high-resolution and vibrant visual workspace.
+Under the hood, this machine packs a punch with a **Intel Core i9-12900HK processor** (featuring 14 cores for excellent multitasking) and **32 GB DDR5 memory**.
+For graphics-intensive tasks and the occasional gaming session, it's equipped with an **NVIDIA GeForce RTX 4070 Laptop GPU**.

+The visual experience is fantastic thanks to the **15.6-inch OLED InfinityEdge display** with a crisp resolution of **3456 x 2160**.
+The touch functionality and vibrant colors (100% DCI-P3 color gamut) make it a joy to work on.
+Storage is handled by **two 1TB M.2 NVMe SSDs**, providing ample space and lightning-fast data access.
 When I'm working from my home or office, this setup expands into a highly productive triple-display configuration, which is incredibly beneficial for managing multiple applications and workflows simultaneously.

 ### My Mobile Workhorse: The Microsoft Surface Pro 6
 For on-the-go tasks and situations where portability is key, I rely on my **Microsoft Surface Pro 6**.
 Its compact form factor and versatility as both a tablet and a laptop make it ideal for quick mobility, taking notes with the stylus during meetings, efficiently signing documents, and handling quick meetings where a full laptop might be cumbersome.
 While it might not have the raw power of my XPS, it strikes a great balance between size and functionality for mobile productivity in these scenarios.